 COVID 19 Updates

-With the recent updates of the COVID-19 virus there has been a lot of information that continues to be posted daily.
 The AzATA recommends following local, state, and federal guidelines pertaining to the virus.
 The state of Arizona and CDC pages for the Corona Virus can be found in the links listed.
 The AzATA also recommends that athletic trainers follow the NATA and BOC guidelines for handling the virus and how it can affect athletic trainers.
 Information is being updated as needed.
 Please make sure to read the NATA and the BOC statements regarding the virus.

 The National Federation of High Schools Sports Medicine Advisory Committee has released guidance for opening up high school athletics and activities with regard to COVID-19.
 This document can be found HERE, under Secondary School Committee Resources subpage, and nfhs.org.